 Drizzle over your date bites or dip one end into the chocolate

-If you end up with extra peanut butter and maple filling just shape into a log and refrigerate.
+If you end up with extra peanut butter and maple filling, shape it into a log and refrigerate it.
 Then slice off bites whenever a craving hits!
 Leftover melted chocolate can be saved as well in an airtight container.
 Heat up to use anytime.

-Store Peanut Butter Maple Date Bites in refrigerator or freezer.
+Store Peanut Butter Maple Date Bites in the refrigerator or freezer.